davrec72/clang-meta/README.md

 ## Discussion

-### This reflection/"metaparsing" interface isn't an agreed-upon C++ standard, why should I bother writing any code with it?
+### This reflection interface isn't an agreed-upon C++ standard, why should I bother writing any code with it?
 Because it is far more general than other proposed or implemented reflection standards.
 You can reflect anything -- down to the individual statements in your function definitions!
 You will never want for reflection.

 The C++ standards will surely *eventually* incorporate all such capabilities -- the demand for more reflection capability will be ever-present, insatiable.
 But it will take years for them to decide exactly how they want to name things etc.